 Is your baby sound congested?
-Having hard time breastfeeding and sleeping?
+Have a hard time breastfeeding and getting them to sleep?
 Learn about causes, signs plus get home remedies for nasal congestion in babies and toddlers.

-Soon after birth, they learn to latch on properly and become efficient in extracting milk from mothers breast within 3-4 weeks for most cases.
+Soon after birth, they learn to latch on properly and become efficient in extracting milk from the mother’s breast within 3-4 weeks for most cases.
 I wish they would learn to blow their nose that quickly.
 This simple skill would let babies and toddlers fight congestion like a pro.

-Unlike adults, babies breathe through their nose, even if it blocked.
+Unlike adults, babies breathe through their nose, even if it is blocked.
 This makes it hard for them to suck as well.
 You may have noticed when babies are congested, they can’t breastfeed efficiently.
-As a result you may find your infant lose weight or in some cases getting dehydrated.
+As a result, you may find your infant losing weight or in some cases getting dehydrated.

 What causes Infant Congestion?

-Congestion in infant is caused by either swelling of nasal passages or build up of extra fluid called mucus in the nose or airways resulting in stuffy nose.
-This is body’s natural way to defense against internal or external stimuli such as germs or dirt from entering.
+Congestion in infants is caused by either swelling of nasal passages or build-up of extra fluid called mucus in the nose or airways resulting in a stuffy nose.
+This is the body’s natural way to defend against internal or external stimuli such as germs or dirt from entering.

-Infants nose are so sensitive that even tiny drop of breast milk aspirated into nose while spit up can cause congestion.
+Infants’ nose is so sensitive that even a tiny drop of breast milk aspirated into the nose while spit up can cause congestion.

-The most common cause of congestion in infant are infections, either viral origin or allergies.
+The most common cause of congestion in infants are infections, either of viral origin or allergies.

 External Stimuli responsible for congestion

-Allergies in infants are most frequently reported chronic medical condition.
-While infants rarely suffer from environmental allergies, most common reason for developing allergies are;
+Allergies in infants are the most frequently reported chronic medical conditions.
+While infants rarely suffer from environmental allergies, the most common reasons for developing allergies are;

-Infants can be allergic or sensitive to milk based formulas.
-When a baby is allergic to milk, babies’ immune system which normally fights infection, reacts to the cow’s milk proteins.
+Infants can be allergic or sensitive to milk-based formulas.
+When a baby is allergic to milk, the baby’s immune system which normally fights infection, reacts to the cow’s milk proteins.

-The body fight against these proteins and that lead to an allergic reaction.
+The body fight against these proteins and that leads to an allergic reaction.
 This allergic reaction can cause hives, coughing, trouble breathing, diarrhea, vomiting, diaper rash.
 Fortunately, many kids outgrow milk allergies.

 - Breast milk

-If your infant is allergic to milk and is exclusively breastfed, then you need to contact pediatrician to get suggestion about changing diet.
+If your infant is allergic to milk and is exclusively breastfed, then you need to contact a pediatrician to get suggestions about changing your diet.

 Bad Air Quality

-Infants airways are so immature and sensitive that irritants in air can cause the congestion or worsen it.
-Use of perfume, smoke of any kind, dust, air freshener can cause breathing harder for infants.
+Infants’ airways are so immature and sensitive that irritants in the air can cause congestion or worsen it.
+Use of perfume, the smoke of any kind, dust, air freshener can cause breathing harder for infants.

 - Change air and furnace filter regularly